 - Don't want to pay for a VPN?
 Here are the best free VPN services

 - Save money with our guide to the best cheap VPN services

 - Need a provider for Apple?
 Check out the best Mac VPN

 Setting up and installing your desktop VPN

-While this can seem odd and many people are rightfully wary of permissions pop-ups, you'll have to accept these for the VPN to function.
+While this can seem odd, and many people are rightfully wary of permissions pop-ups, you'll have to accept these for the VPN to function.
 If you're worried about the legitimacy of a VPN, make sure to pick a service that features on one of our guides and head to it through a link on that page – that way you can be sure you've got a genuine version of a trustworthy product.
 We strongly recommend not downloading clients from third-party sources, as they can come bundled with malware.

 Once you've done that, the VPN client will open.
 Pretty much every service we recommend has a quick-start feature, which means you can press a button – usually a big, obvious one – and get connected right away.
 Sometimes you'll have to select a server, but that's as difficult as it'll get.

 More advanced users might want to investigate any settings available, and something useful to read up on is the function of different protocols.
 Common protocols include OpenVPN and IKEv2, and these perform better in different situations – think about what you plan on doing with your VPN, and perhaps change to a better-suited protocol.

 Much like before, once you've signed up to your chosen VPN, you'll have to download your client.
 If you're on iOS, you'll have to download your iPhone VPN app from the App Store.
 For an Android VPN, you can often download the app from the Google Play Store or download the .APK file directly from the provider's website.

 However, we'd strongly recommend going to the 'apps' or 'downloads' area of your VPN's website and then following a link to your respective app store.
 This is because if you directly search the store, you could inadvertently download a copycat app with a very similar name.
 Going straight from the website ensures you'll download the right app.